-- When must reasonable accommodation be offered to employees that are "regarded as disabled"?
+- When must reasonable accommodation be offered to employees who are "regarded as disabled"?

-- At what point should managers engage in an "interactive process" with such employees under the ADA?
+- At what point should managers/human resources engage in an "interactive process" with such employees under the ADA?

 - Dealing with common traps of "regarded as" disabled individuals (e.g. alcohol abuse, overreaction to known illnesses, etc.)